mhammell-laboratory/ezBAMQC/README.rst

    ezBAMQC -i treat1.bam treat2.bam treat3.bam -r mm9_refGene.gtf -q 30 --rRNA mm9_rRNA.bed -o bamqc_out

+   Please find the example output from folder ./exp/.

 FQA
 ====
-Q) Why the total number of reads reported by ezBAMQC does not match with samtools flagstat?
+Q: Why the total number of reads reported by ezBAMQC does not match with samtools flagstat?

-A) The difference is because of non-uniquely mapped reads or multiply aligned reads (multi-reads).
+A: The difference is because of non-uniquely mapped reads or multiply aligned reads (multi-reads).
 Samtools flagstat counts each multiple aligment as a different reads, but ezBAMQC counts reads accoriding to the read ID, i.e., each individual read will be counted once no matter that it is a uniquely mapped read or multi-read.

 Q) What is "Low Quality Reads" ?